Abhijeet-ist/C-24/README.md

 From very basics to advanced level.
 This is the only repo which helped me reach here.
 ## Lessons Learned
 - Understanding of C syntax and semantics.
-- Mastery of data structures and algorithms.
-- Proficiency in memory management and pointers.
-- Experience with file handling and I/O operations.